durhailay/studiocss/README.md

 # studiocss
-Isomorphic website built for Studio CSS with React and TestCafe for functional testing
+Isomorphic website built for Studio CSS with React